jsarnoff-juliacon/ArbFloats.jl/README.md

   This work is constructed atop a state-of-the-art C library for working with _midpoint ± radius_ intervals, `Arb`.
   `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

   The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds when it is installed; and I am calling them directly.
-Nemo is a very capable cover for important software in number theory and packages used when developing or investigating integer and rational algorithms.
-Nemo is sheparded by William Hart, incorporates Fredrik Johansson's Arb, and benefits from Tommy Hoffman's work.
-They have been helpful in explaining details of Arb as I refined my own intent on what ArbFloats should be.
+Nemo is a computational environment where the most important software for number theory and related work.
+Julia is used to create a cohesive whole that shares a manner of use.
+Sheparded by William Hart, it incorporates Fredrik Johansson's Arb, and benefits from Tommy Hoffman's work, and others.
+Those three have been especially helpful, explaining details of Arb as I refined my intent in providing ArbFloats.

 ######Hint
 It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius -- and sometimes they are.